thosgood/this-weeks-finds/markdown/101-150/week144.md

-# January, 2000 {#week144}
+# January 21, 2000 {#week144}

 Since this is the first Week of the new millennium, I'd like to start with a peek into the future.
-Not just the next hundred or thousand years, either - I'm sick of short-term planning.
+Not just the next hundred or thousand years, either --- I'm sick of short-term planning.
 No, I'd like to talk about the next few *billion* years.

 As you've probably all heard, if we don't do anything about it, the